-730.2 Cargo Vessels
+730.2.
+Cargo Vessels

-- 1. There are multiple types of commercial vessels transporting cargo through the SAMP area.
-These include bulk vessels (merchant ships designed to carry unpackaged, dry, bulk cargo), break bulk carriers (ships designed to carry packaged, non-unitized goods), coal carrying ships, tankers delivering liquid bulk cargo such as petroleum products, tug and barge units, and car carrying ships.
-Pilot boats also operate in the SAMP area, transporting marine pilots to arriving commercial vessels and taking them off departing vessels. - 2.
-Bulk cargo vessels entering the Bay via the SAMP area are carrying coal, chemicals, cement, aggregates, ore, oxide, metals, salt, cobblestone and limestone (Waterson Terminal Services 2008).
-Alternatively, break bulk cargo vessels operating in the area are transporting forest products, steel, copper and calcium into Providence (Waterson Terminal Services 2008).
-A typical bulk carrier transiting through the Ocean SAMP area is over 700 feet long, 106 feet abeam and roughly 36,000 gross tons (Costabile, pers. comm., August 31, 2009). - 3.
+- 1. There are multiple types of commercial vessels transporting cargo through the Ocean SAMP area.
+These include bulk vessels (merchant ships designed to carry unpackaged, dry, bulk cargo), break bulk carriers (ships designed to carry packaged goods), coal carriers, tankers delivering liquid bulk cargo such as petroleum products, tug and barge units, and car carriers.
+Pilot boats also operate in the Ocean SAMP area, transporting marine pilots to arriving commercial vessels and taking them off departing vessels. - 2.
+Bulk cargo vessels entering the Bay via the Ocean SAMP area carry coal, chemicals, cement, aggregates, ore, oxide, metals, salt, cobblestone, and limestone (Waterson Terminal Services 2008).
+Break bulk cargo vessels operating in the area transport forest products, steel, copper, and calcium into Providence (Waterson Terminal Services 2008).
+A typical bulk carrier transiting through the Ocean SAMP area is over 700 feet long, 106 feet abeam, and roughly 36,000 gross tons (Costabile, persement). - 3.
 Coal is one of the most common bulk cargos transported by ship into the Bay.
-Coal carrying ships entering the Bay are destined for either Providence or Somerset, Massachusetts, across from Fall River.
-Ships destined for Providence transit directly up the East Passage of the Bay.
+Coal carriers entering the Bay are destined for either Providence or Somerset, Mass., across from Fall River.
+Ships destined for Providence travel directly up the East Passage of the Bay.
 Larger coal ships destined for Somerset power plants along the Taunton River sometimes need to transfer cargo, through a process known as lightering, onto barges that can navigate the channel's 35 foot controlling depth (Weaver's Cove Energy LLC 2009).
-These barges usually each carry an average of 20,000 tons of coal to Somerset (Costabile, pers. comm., December 16, 2009).
-Typical coal carriers that head straight for Somerset without lightering onto barges are roughly 750 feet long, 105 feet abeam and between 38,000 and 43,000 gross tons (Costabile, pers. comm., December 23, 2009).
-Because the two coal-powered facilities located in Somerset (across from Fall River) can require approximately 10,000 tons of coal per day to operate, a steady inflow of coal is required.
-10 Therefore, bulk vessels carrying coal enter the Bay at least once a week, sometimes every two to three days (McVay, pers. comm., August 31, 2009).
-In 2008, Northeast Marine Pilots handled 60 coal carriers making round trips to Brayton Point alone, whereas many other coal ships went to Providence or lightered in the Bay (Costabile, pers. comm., November 13, 2009).
-See Chapter 8, Renewable Energy, for further discussion of power sources. - 4.
-Southern New England's demand for petroleum products is met largely by oil tankers and barges that transit through the SAMP area and into Narragansett Bay via the East Passage.
-As has been noted by the Energy Information Association
+These barges usually each carry an average of 20,000 tons of coal to Somerset (Costabile, pers. comm.).
+Typical coal carriers that head straight for Somerset without lightering onto barges are roughly 750 feet long, 105 feet abeam, and between 38,000 and 43,000 gross tons (Costabile, pers. comm.).
+Because the two coal powered facilities located in Somerset can require approximately 10,000 tons of coal per day to operate, a steady inflow of coal is required.
+44 Therefore, bulk vessels carrying coal enter the Bay at least once a week, sometimes every two to three days (McVay, pers. comm.).
+In 2008, Northeast Marine Pilots handled 60 coal carriers making round trips to Brayton Point alone, whereas many other coal ships went to Providence or lightered in the Bay (Costabile, pers. comm.).
+See Chapter 8, Renewable Energy and Other Offshore Development, for further discussion of power sources. - 4.
+Southern New England's demand for petroleum products is met largely by oil tankers and barges that transit through the Ocean SAMP area and into Narragansett Bay via the East Passage.
+As has been noted by the Energy Information Administration (2009), petroleum products imported into Providence provide nearly all of the

-10 In December 2009 the NRG Energy coal-powered facility in Somerset, MA closed and ceased operations indefinitely (Dion 2009).
+11 In December 2009, the NRG Energy coal powered facility in Somerset, Mass., closed and ceased operations indefinitely (Dion 2009).
 As of the time of this writing a determination as to when, if ever, the facility may resume operations has not been made.
-If this facility is ultimately permanently closed, a significant reduction in coal barge and coal ship deliveries through the SAMP area to Mt.
-Hope Bay can be expected (LeBlanc, pers. comm., December 16, 2009).
+If this facility is ultimately permanently closed, a significant reduction in coal barge and coal ship deliveries through the SAMP area to Mount Hope Bay can be expected (LeBlanc, perscomm.).